sercankulcu/sercankulcu.github.io/_thoughts/sometimes-a-toy-is-worth-more-than-us.md

 A hand.

-A voice saying, “I am here.”
+A voice saying, "I am here."

 That is when the real value appears.